 Profit or loss and each item of other comprehensive income are attributed to the owners of the Company and to the non-controlling interests.
-Total comprehensive income of subsidiaries is attributed to the owners of the Company and to the non-controlling interests.
+Total comprehensive income of subsidiaries is attributed to the owners of the Company and to the non-controlling interests even if this results in the non-controlling interests having a deficit balance.